Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ### Tokens
 Many cards Summon [Rubic Tokens](#Monsters), and to either player’s field too.
 Just like construction lines in geometry, these Tokens are pivotal to the archetype’s strategy.

-Since all of the Extra Deck Monsters only require archetypal material, Rubic Tokens are perfectly fine to use as material for their Special Summons.
-They can be tuned with [Lv3 Tuners](#Level-3-Tuners) for [Lv6 Synchro Monsters](#Synchro-Monsters), or more oftenly, used as Link material for link climbing.
+Since all of the Extra Deck Monsters only require archetypal Material, Rubic Tokens are perfectly fine to use as Material for their Special Summons.
+They can be tuned with [Lv3 Tuners](#Level-3-Tuners) for [Lv6 Synchro Monsters](#Synchro-Monsters), or more oftenly, used as Link Material for link climbing.

-Those Summoned to the opponent’s field are indeed free Tributes or material (and as DARK Cyberse Monsters, they are highly synchronous with generic Extra Deck staples) but only if the opponent can make use of them – otherwise, an overflow of Tokens can clog their board and slow down combos.
+Those Summoned to the opponent’s field are indeed free Tributes or Material (and as DARK Cyberse Monsters, they are highly synchronous with generic Extra Deck staples) but only if the opponent can make use of them – otherwise, an overflow of Tokens can clog their board and slow down combos.
 With only 300 ATK, they’re unexpected holes in the fortress, perfectly awaiting an attack from [Haversine](#Synchro-Monsters) or [Arcsine](#Synchro-Monsters) for critical damage.

 <br>